AIScriptHub/Installer_-_Debian-13_Stable-Diffusion_AUTOMATIC1111/README.md

 ## What this script does

-1. Verifies the NVIDIA driver is present (`nvidia-smi`)
+1. Verifies the NVIDIA driver is present (`nvidia-smi`).
+If not found, warns the user and waits up to 10 seconds for an explicit confirmation to continue anyway (CPU-only); aborts on timeout, no input, or a non-"y" answer
-2. Redirects `TMPDIR` / pip cache to disk (important on low-RAM systems, so downloads and build artifacts don't end up on a RAM-backed `/tmp`)
+2. Asks whether pyenv/Python should be installed system-wide (`/opt/pyenv`, readable by all users) or per-user (`$HOME/.pyenv`) — relevant if the WebUI might later run under a different Linux user
+3. Checks available RAM (locale-independent, with a fallback if the `available` column is missing from `free`).
+Only if it's below 8 GB does it ask (10s timeout, defaults to yes) whether to redirect `TMPDIR`/pip cache to `/var/tmp`, so pip/torch downloads and build artifacts don't fill up RAM on a tmpfs-backed `/tmp`.
+Skipped entirely on systems with 8 GB+ RAM available
+4. Asks (10s timeout, defaults to yes) whether the systemd service (set up later) should be enabled for automatic start on boot
-3. Installs required system packages (build tools, git, etc.)
+5. Installs required system packages (build tools, git, etc.)
-4. Installs pyenv (if not already present)
+6. Installs pyenv (if not already present), in the chosen scope
-5. Builds Python 3.11.11 via pyenv, side by side with the system Python
+7. Builds Python 3.11.11 via pyenv, side by side with the system Python
-6. Clones `AUTOMATIC1111/stable-diffusion-webui`
+8. Clones `AUTOMATIC1111/stable-diffusion-webui`
-7. Writes `webui-user.sh` with the pyenv Python path, sane launch args, and a working fork for the Stable Diffusion base repo
+9. Writes `webui-user.sh` with the pyenv Python path, sane launch args (`--medvram --xformers --listen --port 7860`), and a working fork for the Stable Diffusion base repo
-8. Proactively creates the venv and installs torch/torchvision and CLIP manually, before the first `webui.sh` run
+10. Proactively creates the venv and installs torch/torchvision and CLIP manually, before the first `webui.sh` run
-9. Launches `webui.sh`, which installs only the remaining, unproblematic requirements and starts the web UI on `http://127.0.0.1:7860` (also reachable on the LAN, see below)
+11. Writes a systemd unit file (`stable-diffusion-webui.service`) so the WebUI can be managed via `systemctl` afterwards, and enables it for autostart if confirmed in step 4
+12. Launches `webui.sh` once in the foreground for the initial setup and verification; use the systemd service for all later starts

 ## Known issues this script works around